Volunteers Make Biathlon Happen

-Without the support of volunteers we wouldn’t be able to provide a safe, fair and enjoyable competition experience to athletes from near and far.
+Biathlon events rely on the support of volunteers to provide a safe, fair and enjoyable competition experience.

-Approximately 150 volunteers are required to run a national or international level biathlon event, and 50-75 volunteers to run a provincial level biathlon event.
+It takes at least 50 volunteers to run a provincial level biathlon event, and over 100 for a national/international level event.
 Recording each shot, penalty loop, course loop, start and finish time requires a big team effort!

-By volunteering at our biathlon events, you become an important and valued member of a team that is dedicated to building on a legacy of hosting provincial, national and international biathlon events in Whistler.
+When you volunteer at our biathlon events you become an important and valued member of a team that is dedicated to building on a legacy of hosting provincial, national and international biathlon events in Whistler.

-For those volunteers who are interested in learning more about the rules of biathlon and taking on a leadership role, information about becoming a biathlon official is available on our Officials Development page.
+For volunteers interested in learning more about the rules of biathlon and taking on a leadership role, information about becoming a biathlon official is available on our Officials Development page.

 Interested in volunteering?
 No prior biathlon or sport volunteer experience is required.
-On-site training is provided, and volunteers get front row seats to the action!2017 Summer Volunteer Registration
+On-site training is provided, and volunteers get front row seats to the action!

 Descriptions of Biathlon Volunteer Roles